webscopeio/supabase-modules/CONTRIBUTING.md

 Excited to hear that you are interested in contributing to this project!
 Thank you!

-> Warning: This contributing guide is **still** work in progress and subject to change.
+> Warning: This contributing guide is **still** work in progress and subject to change

 ## Modules structure